 A financial statement is an important part of your financial accounting system.
 Making one of these common mistakes can affect the accuracy of your financial statements and business decisions.

-3 red flags you can spot (and fix!) on your financial statements
+3 financial statement red flags you can find (and fix!)

 Your financial statements help you assess your business’s financial health, and there are a few red flags that can indicate trouble.
 Learning to spot these red flags early on can help you make smarter financial decisions for your business.